Department : Counseling and Psychological Services

 Fringe Benefits: Comp Time , Dental Insurance, Health Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above): Medical coverage options available to individual, family, legally married partner, domestic partner.
 Interns contribute to cost of medical insurance.
-Paid personal leave accrued 1 day per month and paid sick leave accrued 1 day per month.
+Paid vacation leave accrued 1.25 days per month and paid sick leave accrued 1.25 days per month.

 Brief description of the typical work day for an intern at this training site Daily schedule of activities varies.
-Typical workweek: Providing clinical psychological services: 16.5 hours Providing direct and indirect prevention services: 14.5 hours Receiving supervision and participating in other learning activities: 9 hours
+Typical workweek: Providing clinical psychological services, consultation, and outreach: 16.5 hours Providing teaching, supervision, and hotline backup services: 14.5 hours Receiving supervision and participating in other learning activities: 9 hours

 Does this site have practicum psychology students on site?
 Yes